mesosphere/dcos-docs-site/pages/ksphere/kommander/1.2/install-airgapped/index.md

 # Before you begin

-Before installing, ensure your environment has the following basic requirements:
+Before installing, make sure your environment has the following basic requirements:

 - a Docker registry containing all the necessary Docker installation images.
 This also includes Kommander images.
 The `konvoy_air_gapped.tar.bz2` tarball has the required artifacts.